fjs138/pythondockerapp/README.md

 # Python Docker App
-A docker app that hosts a website utilizes python, flask, redis.
+A docker app that hosts a website.

 # Technology Stack: